opensearch-project/project-website/_posts/2024-04-02-Multilingual-Search.md

   ]
 }
 ```
-### Creating an ingestion pipeline
+### Creating an ingest pipeline
-Once we created the connector and model, we now create an [ingest pipeline](https://opensearch.org/docs/latest/api-reference/ingest-apis/index/).
+Once you have created the connector and model, you can now create an [ingest pipeline](https://opensearch.org/docs/latest/api-reference/ingest-apis/index/).
-This pipeline will convert the text in a document field to embeddings.
+This pipeline will convert the text in a document field into embeddings.
-In the following example we create a pipeline named `cohere_multilingual_pipeline`.
-We also specify that the text from `description` will be converted into text embeddings and the embeddings will be stored in `description_vector`
+The following example creates a pipeline named `cohere_multilingual_pipeline`.
+It also specifies that the text from `description` will be converted into text embeddings and that the embeddings will be stored in `description_vector`:
 ```json
 PUT _ingest/pipeline/cohere_multilingual_pipeline
 {